mpc-msri/EzPC/Athos/SeeDot/README.md

-This folder contains the code for SeeDot, which is a high-level intermediate language used by CrypTFlow during the compilation from TensorFlow.
+This folder contains code for SeeDot, which is a high-level intermediate language used by CrypTFlow during the compilation from TensorFlow.

 ## Acknowledgement
-This code is based on an early fork of [SeeDot](https://github.com/microsoft/EdgeML/tree/master/Tools/SeeDot).
+This code is based on an early fork of [SeeDot project](https://github.com/microsoft/EdgeML/tree/master/Tools/SeeDot).